frontenddogma/web-development-glossary/manuscript/book.md

 I>
 I> Material from the [HTML Living Standard](https://html.spec.whatwg.org/) is licensed under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).

-While this book has been produced with great care, it may contain errors.
-The author and the publisher assume no liability.
-Use of the information in this book is at your own risk.
+While this book has been produced with great care, the author, publisher, and contributors assume no liability for the up-to-dateness, correctness, and completeness of the information provided.
+Liability claims based on the use or non-use of this information are excluded, unless author, publisher, or contributors can be proven to have acted with intent or gross negligence.
+Use of the information in this book is on your own responsibility.
 When using code or content subject to open-source licenses or the rights of others, it is on you to ensure compliance with the respective licenses and rights.

 Contact +34-610859489 or info@frontenddogma.com for questions and more information.

 Follow [Frontend Dogma on Mastodon](https://mas.to/@frontenddogma).

-[1.4.77]
+[1.4.78]